Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/faces.rst

 This tool can be applied on a selection of multiple triangles.

-This means you can select the entire mesh and convert triangles that already form square shapes - to be converted into quads, without having to concern yourself with individual faces.
+This means you can select the entire mesh and convert triangles that already form square shapes -- to be converted into quads, without having to concern yourself with individual faces.

-Alternatively you can force this operation selecting a pairs of faces *(see hint below for other ways of joining)*.
+Alternatively you can force this operation selecting a pairs of faces (see hint below for other ways of joining).

 To create a quad, this tool needs at least two adjacent triangles.
 If you have an even number of selected triangles,